 If you are overloading your CPU, RAM, or IO, you probably need more power which would be available on the next plan up.
 Or in a lot of cases your site just needs to be optimized.
 If you use WordPress which is famous for overloading, there is an article here that will help a lot.
 WordPress Load Issues

 More than 95% of all websites never overload.
 When they do, it's usually because of an issue with the active software or PHP pages on the account.
 It could also be that the website has just become to big for the plan it's on.
 If you are having continual overloading issues, you probably need a VPS or dedicated server.
-The starting price for a VPS with cPanel is only $30.99 a month as of 5/25/2019, so don't be too worried if it's time to upgrade.
+The starting price for a VPS with cPanel is only $35 a month, so don't be too worried if it's time to upgrade.

 Here are some tips on how to optimize your website(s) if it is overloading or running slow: